 — President Lynn Perry Wooten

-Simmons University today announced the launch of [email protected], a new fully online undergraduate program geared toward adult learners.
+Simmons University today announced the launch of [email protected], a new fully online undergraduate program geared toward adult learners and transfer students.

-Simmons will offer four online undergraduate degree options beginning in May 2021 in high-demand programs: communications, business management, computer science and social work.
+Simmons will offer four online undergraduate degree options beginning in May 2021 in high-demand programs: business and management, communications, computer science, psychology and social work.
 The program, separate and distinct from the on-campus undergraduate experience, makes Simmons’ high-quality education that focuses on leadership and professional preparation more accessible to adult learners who identify as women.

 “Simmons has been a longtime leader in online higher education and this new program enables us to reach a significant and often underserved demographic of students — adult learners — including many women who have had their educations interrupted,” said Simmons University President Lynn Perry Wooten.
 “A Simmons education, with its unique focus on women’s leadership and empowerment, is highly sought after, and this program allows us to better fulfill the mission that has defined our institution for more than a century.”

 Returning adult learners and transfer students who enroll in [email protected] will experience an intentionally-designed digital campus with programs that combine synchronous and asynchronous coursework in partnership with global education technology leader 2U, Inc. This includes live, face-to-face discussions, small group discussions and activities, high-quality video and audio, interactive coursework, and strong mentorship from faculty and staff.